 is personally known to me as a communicant member of the Episcopal Church.
 I believe her to possess the qualities, mental and spiritual, that warrant her in entering upon a course of preparation for the Diaconate.
-Signed,

-190

-PHYSICIAN'S CERTIFICATE

-THIS CERTIFIES that I believe to be in sound physical condition, and that, in my judgment, she possesses bodily strength adequate to the demands likely to be made upon her as a missionary laboring among the poor.
+Signed, to be in sound physical condition, and that, in my judgment, she possesses bodily strength adequate to the demands likely to be made upon her as a missionary laboring among the poor.

-Name,

-190 Address,